e-Stamping of Document

 - Attach the stamp certificate to the original instrument as evidence of stamping.

-- This service mainly applies to in-time stamping applications of property documents.
-Late stamping case not exceeding 4 years without request for remission of penalty may also use this service to obtain the stamp certificate after online payment of the duty and penalty.
+- This service mainly applies to in-time stamping applications of property and share transfer instruments.
+Late stamping cases not exceeding 4 years without request for remission of penalty may also use this service to obtain the stamp certificate after online payment of the duty and penalty.

 - Payment of deferred duty or stamping of subsequent agreement/assignment is available to the same applicant who has previously submitted the initial stamping application.